 Manager of Operations

-Assistant GM/ Manager of Finance and Office Services
+Assistant Manager of Operations

 Manager of Information Technologies

 For most of us, it's a foreign concept: imaging life without electricity.
 Some people still remember those days 70-plus years ago and are grateful for what many of us take for granted.
 Edna Ruske wrote about it in the following letter to MPE, dated November 9, 1956: